Woolly mammoth return, dinosaur discoveries, Avatar breaks records, Oz toadzilla

 MAMA: Yes!
 But so many pieces are still missing and we don’t really know the full picture yet.
 So sometimes our portrayal of these craggy old beasts is just wrong.

-LEELA: That’s why we’re going to our favorites dino-watcher to give us the latest news from the dino world.
+LEELA: That’s why we’re going to our favorite dino-watcher to give us the latest news from the dino world.

 MAMA: That would be Mirabel Power of the Book Power for Kids Podcast.